oslo-pm/oslo-pm.github.io/npw2018/index.md

 {% include maps.html maps_query=d.conference.where.maps_query %}

 The tram stop "Dalsbergstien" is right oustide the venue.
 Tram 17 and 18 take you here from the city centre, with departures every fifth minute.
+It is not possible to buy tickets on board, so we recommend using the Ruter Ticket App [RuterBillett](https://ruter.no/en/buying-tickets/mobile-ticket-app/) - if you have a supported credit card (check the first FAQ entry).
+It is possoble to buy tickets for several people at the same time, if you travel in a group.

 ## Sponsors